blues/app-accelerators/65-off-grid-livestock-water-tank-monitor/README.md

 This reference design is a single-tank monitor that works on a pole next to a stock tank — not a multi-tank irrigation controller, not a herd-level analytics platform, not a polar-region satellite design.
 The list below names the boundaries that come with that scope so a rancher or integrator can see exactly where the design ends and where production work begins.

-**Simplified for this reference design:**
+### Simplified for this reference design

+Each of the simplifications below is a deliberate scope choice — a place where a production rancher or integrator will want to add a sensor, a calibration step, or an integration once the basic single-tank monitor is proven in the field.

-- **Satellite antenna siting is site-specific.** The NOTE-NBGLWX Skylo path requires a clear, unobstructed view of the equator-facing sky (southern sky in the northern hemisphere; northern sky in the southern hemisphere).
-Tank sites in valleys, near tree lines, or adjacent to structures that block the horizon toward the equator may have degraded satellite performance or no satellite link at all.
+**Satellite antenna siting is site-specific.** The NOTE-NBGLWX Skylo path requires a clear, unobstructed view of the equator-facing sky (southern sky in the northern hemisphere; northern sky in the southern hemisphere).
+Tank sites in valleys, near tree lines, or adjacent to structures that block the horizon toward the equator may have degraded satellite performance or **no satellite link at all**.
 Survey the site for equator-facing sky exposure before selecting this design for a satellite-dependent deployment.
 For sites that require Iridium coverage (polar regions, sites where Skylo GEO coverage does not reach), a different satellite module is needed.

-- **Satellite data budget.** A deployment that is frequently on the satellite path should monitor satellite data consumption in the Notehub usage dashboard.
-Consult the [Blues pricing page](https://blues.com/pricing/) for current satellite data allotments and applicable usage terms.
+**Satellite data budget** deserves attention on any deployment that is frequently on the satellite path: monitor satellite data consumption in the Notehub usage dashboard, and consult the [Blues pricing page](https://blues.com/pricing/) for current satellite data allotments and applicable usage terms.

-- **Manual calibration.** `tank_depth_mm` and `sensor_min_mm` must be measured and entered in Notehub per installation.
+**Manual calibration** is required at commissioning. `tank_depth_mm` and `sensor_min_mm` must be measured and entered in Notehub per installation.
 A production design would include a commissioning sequence that auto-measures and stores these values during the first fill cycle.

-- **Single-phase current sensing.** The CT clamps around one conductor.
+**Single-phase current sensing** is all the CT provides, since it clamps around one conductor.
 Three-phase deep-well pump motors (common in high-volume agricultural wells) need three CTs and a firmware change to sum the three RMS values.

-- **No pump fault-to-start detection.** The firmware detects when the pump IS running (current above threshold) but cannot determine whether the pump SHOULD be running.
+**No pump fault-to-start detection.** The firmware detects when the pump *is* running (current above threshold) but cannot determine whether the pump *should* be running.
 Adding a float-switch digital input on a Cygnet GPIO would enable a "pump failed to start" alert pattern — float says the tank needs water but no pump current is detected.

-- **No local sample history.** The Notecard queues Notes for multi-day transmission if both cellular and satellite are unavailable, but the firmware keeps only the current summary window in RAM.
+**No local sample history.** The Notecard queues Notes for multi-day transmission if both cellular and satellite are unavailable, but the firmware keeps only the current summary window in RAM.
 A device reset (lightning strike, power interruption) clears the in-progress accumulator and loses the partial window's data.

-- **Mojo is bench-validation equipment.** The firmware does not read the Mojo's LTC2959 coulomb counter over I²C at runtime; `alerts` is the only meta-field in the summary.
+**Mojo is bench-validation equipment.** The firmware does not read the Mojo's LTC2959 coulomb counter over I²C at runtime; `alerts` is the only meta-field in the summary.
 Adding a `mojo_mah` field for fleet-level power telemetry is a straightforward extension.

-**Production next steps:**
+### Production Next Steps

+Once a rancher is running the basic tank monitor, the following extensions are the natural progression — from the most immediately useful detection improvements toward the deeper fleet-management integrations.

-- Float-switch input on a digital GPIO for "pump should be running but isn't" detection.
+**Float-switch input on a digital GPIO** adds "pump should be running but isn't" detection, closing the gap left by current-only sensing.

-- Over-the-air firmware updates via [Notecard Outboard DFU](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/) — critical for a device that lives in a pasture for years between physical access.
+**Over-the-air firmware updates** via [Notecard Outboard DFU](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/) are critical for a device that lives in a pasture for years between physical access.

-- Three-phase CT support (A1, A4, A5 for three CTs; A3 is occupied by the battery-divider PMOS enable; firmware sums three RMS values into a single `pump_amps` field).
+**Three-phase CT support** brings high-volume wells into scope: A1, A4, A5 for three CTs (A3 is occupied by the battery-divider PMOS enable), with firmware summing three RMS values into a single `pump_amps` field.

-- Per-device commissioning wizard: a "first-boot setup mode" that guides the installer through measuring and storing calibration values before entering normal operation.
+**A per-device commissioning wizard** — a "first-boot setup mode" — would guide the installer through measuring and storing calibration values before entering normal operation.

-- `env.get` with the `time` argument to fetch environment variables only when they have changed since the last sync, reducing I²C overhead on each wake.
+**`env.get` with the `time` argument** fetches environment variables only when they have changed since the last sync, reducing I²C overhead on each wake.

-- Satellite data usage monitoring: a Notehub route or environment variable feedback loop that alerts operators when satellite data consumption approaches the plan's included allotment.
+**Satellite data usage monitoring** — a Notehub route or environment variable feedback loop — would alert operators when satellite data consumption approaches the plan's included allotment.

 ## 12. Summary